-Cunningham said he and the other organisers were overjoyed to announce that Territory-born actress Miranda Tapsell – from “Newton’s Law”, “The Sapphires”, “Love Child”, “Black Comedy”, and “Play School” – will be marching again this year with her mum and aunt.
+Cunningham said he and the other organisers were overjoyed to announce that Territory-born actress Miranda Tapsell – from “Newton’s Law”, “The Sapphires”, “Love Child”, “Black Comedy”, and “Play School” – will be marching again at Mardi Gras this year with her mum and aunt.

 “We’re also honoured to have leading Aboriginal model and youth and family advocate Casey Conway (pictured, below) with us,” he said.